realh/gwebgl/README.md

 where `myGtkGLAreaWidget` is the GtkGLArea you're running the context in.
 This will be used as the context's `canvas` property.

+Where WebGL expects an image source, for example the overload of `texImage2D` that doesn't take raw data, use a GdkPixbuf.

 # OpenGL ES with GTK

 Currently, [requesting a GLES context in GTK/GDK from code gets